ACT: Agentic Classification Tree: Introduction

-Yet, despite their impressive capabilities, LLMs still suffer from several drawbacks—such as hallucinations, inconsistencies, unreliability, and difficulty to audit~\citep{kryscinski2019evaluating, ji2023survey, tamkin2021understanding}.
+Recent advancements in large language models (LLMs) have substantially enhanced the capacity for semantic understanding and reasoning within NLP ~\citep{brown2020language, achiam2023gpt}.
+Building on these models, agentic systems~\citep{shinn2023reflexion,yao2023react,schick2023toolformer} have been proposed to address complex tasks involving reasoning over diverse types of data, and are seen as a very promising direction for future AI systems~\citep{chen2023agentverse,wang2024survey}.
+Yet, despite their impressive capabilities, LLMs still suffer from several drawbacks—such as hallucinations, unreliability and difficulty to audit~\citep{kryscinski2019evaluating, ji2023survey, tamkin2021understanding}.
 These issues constitute major obstacles to building reliable AI systems, limiting their adoption in sensitive or regulated domains.
 A growing body of work seeks to address these weaknesses by guiding LLM behavior toward more structured or self-consistent reasoning.
-Chain-of-Thought prompting~\cite{wei2022chain}, for example, encourages multi-step reasoning by inserting explicit intermediate steps into prompts, improving consistency and sometimes reducing hallucinations.
-Other techniques—such as self-reflection~\cite{shinn2023reflexion, madaan2023self} and prompt optimization~\cite{zhou2022large,ji2023towards,yuksekgonul2024textgrad,renze2024self}—introduce agentic feedback loops to iteratively refine model outputs.
-While these methods improve reliability in practice, they still rely on free-form text generation and implicit reasoning patterns that remain difficult to verify, audit, or formally constrain.
+Chain-of-Thought prompting~\cite{wei2022chain}, for example, encourages multi-step reasoning , improving consistency and sometimes reducing hallucinations.
+Other techniques, such as self-reflection~\cite{shinn2023reflexion, madaan2023self} and prompt optimization~\cite{zhou2022large,ji2023towards,yuksekgonul2024textgrad,renze2024self}, introduce agentic feedback loops to iteratively refine model outputs.
+While these methods improve reliability, they still rely on free-form text generation and implicit reasoning that remain difficult to verify or audit.

-In this paper, we introduce a new type of classifier designed to combine the semantic reasoning capabilities of large language models (LLMs) with the transparency of decision trees.
-The idea is to follow a divide-and-conquer paradigm, allowing to reduce hallucination and reasoning errors by successive decomposition of the problem following a hierarchical decision logic.
+In this paper, we introduce a new type of classifier designed to combine the semantic reasoning capabilities of LLMs with the transparency of decision trees.
+The idea is to follow a divide-and-conquer paradigm by decomposing a difficult classification question (e.g., \textit{Does the patient have disease X?}) into a series of easier questions (e.g., \textit{Is symptom Y present?}), as shown in Figure~\ref{fig:full_combined_tb}.
+We therefore propose to structure LLM and agentic reasoning as an agentic decision tree, addressing complex classification tasks on \textit{unstructured data} through verifiable decision patterns while reducing reasoning errors via hierarchical problem decomposition.